 Keto Mince and Cheese Pie Recipe

 Did someone say PIE?
-Honestly this is such a kiwi favourite, and for good reason in my books!
+This combo is such a kiwi classic, and for good reason in my books!

 I made my recipe for dinner tonight and it was so good, we all licked our plates clean.
-The mince is delicious, the pastry is light, the cheese is all melty... and the combination, perfection!
+The mince is delicious, the pastry is light, the cheese is all melty... the combination is perfection!

-I have fond memories of eating what probably wasn't the greatest pies (I'm being polite - you guys know what they were commonly referred to) in petrol stations around 12.30am on Friday nights, and I can see this one being a real winter warmer since I'm unlikely to be anywhere other than home pretty much every night these days.
+I have fond memories of eating what probably wasn't the greatest pies (I'm being polite - you guys know what they were commonly referred to - maggot sacks!) in petrol stations around 12.30am on Friday nights, and I can see this one being a real winter warmer since I'm unlikely to be anywhere other than home pretty much every night these days.

-I've been wanting to make this pie a few weeks now especially after having an amazing one at a stop called 'The Keto Shack' discovered in Maramarua over the Easter Weekend.
+I've been wanting to make this pie a few weeks now especially after having an amazing one at a stop called 'The Keto Shack' discovered in Maramarua over the Easter Weekend, now sadly closed.
 It was truly delicious!
-And it's now closed!
 I actually think this one may be a little better, but then again I am a touch biased ;) There is no greater way of declaring how much we enjoyed it than being able to share the recipe with you all.
 I hope you love it as much as we did, and know that my keto friendly recipe ebook is very much on the way so do watch this space.
 Please do let me know what you think!

 1T ghee or lard